Cypher1/tako/README.md

 Running the tests should also be fairly simple.

 ```
-cabal test
+cabal new-test
 ```

 ## Installation

-Tako can be installed using `cabal install Tako` but I do not recommend doing so at this time.
+Tako can be installed using `cabal new-install tako` but I do not recommend doing so at this time.

 ## Contributing